 We are eagerly awaiting the release of Dr. Erik Peper’s new book “Tech Stress: How Technology is Hijacking Our Lives, Strategies for Coping, and Pragmatic Ergonomics” co-written with Richard Harvey Ph.D., Nancy Faass MSW MPH.

 “An evolutionary approach to re-envisioning our relationship with technology–and reclaiming health, happiness, and sanity in a plugged-in world.”

 We are living in a hyper-connected world that provides enormous benefits to our daily lives, but there are consequences to our constant connectivity.
-In his latest book on sale August 25, 2020, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.
+In his latest book, Dr. Peper introduces the concept of “tech stress”, the effect it has on the body, and how to lessen its negative impact.